 Q: Do you like the idea of drinking filtered water, but have concerns about the environmental impact of buying bottled water?

 If that’s not enough, more and more chemicals and contaminants are making it into our water – whether it comes from our local water precinct or our own wells.
-The chemicals used to treat municipal water supplies help to disinfect water to make it technically safe to drink; however, many people do not want these chemicals in their water.
+The chemicals used to treat municipal supplies help to disinfect water to make it technically safe to drink; however, many people do not want these chemicals in their water.

 Your Guide to Buying a Whole House Water Filter System